jurjen93/lofar_helpers/README.md

 * Now we save the image of the box and the .reg.

 #### Contact
-Let me know if you are using this script and have any issues.
+Let me know if you are using this script and have any issues or suggestions for improvements.
 You can contact me on: jurjendejong(AT)strw.leidenuniv.nl